 With the theory of Person-Centred Counselling underpinning my practice, I believe in the importance of the therapeutic relationship between the client and counsellor and therefore will work with you in a genuine, non-judgemental, empathic way at your pace and with whatever you are experiencing in life (please see below the issues I can work with).
 This helps to build a strong relationship where your thoughts, feelings and behaviours can be explored safely with confidence, and where you can gain a clearer understanding of what is going on for you and through this, make positive changes in your life.
 I passionately believe counselling can change lives and most importantly, facilitate self acceptance, which in turn helps to promote positive personal growth.

 I like to work in an open, honest way and I encourage reflection at the end of each session.
 This helps me to ensure that we are working effectively for you as an individual, and allows me to adapt my approach to meet your individual needs and preferred way of working.
 I do this by drawing on my experience of other modalities such as Cognitive Behavioural Therapy (CBT), Psychodynamic Counselling, Transactional Analysis (TA) and Compassion Focused Therapy.

 As a counsellor I have extensive experience of working with males and females within specialist sexual/domestic violence agencies, and understand the impact of trauma (this includes childhood abuse) on the individual, their relationships and on their life in general.
-I also have experience of working with a range of mental health issues including depression, anxiety, Emotionally Unstable Personality Disorder (originally Borderline Personality Disorder) and Bipolar (the focus of this work has been on acceptance and living with the diagnosis).
+I also have experience of working with emotional wellbeing issues, including anxiety, depression and relationship issues.

 As a registered member of the British Association for Counselling and Psychotherapy (BACP), I adhere to their ethical guidelines of good practice and undertake regular clinical supervision and continual professional development (CPD).